Analysis of Langevin Monte Carlo from Poincar\'e to Log-Sobolev: Introduction

-With additional effort, we are able to extend the techniques to the case when $\pi$ is (weakly) log-concave, and we obtain a guarantee with explicit dependence on the Poincar\'e constant of $\pi$ (however, our guarantee is no longer stable); see Theorem~\ref{thm:log_concave_result}.
+With additional effort, we are able to extend the techniques to the case when $\pi$ is (weakly) log-concave, and we obtain a guarantee with explicit dependence on the Poincar\'e constant of $\pi$; see Theorem~\ref{thm:log_concave_result}.
 Our result is the state-of-the-art guarantee for LMC for sampling from isotropic log-concave targets.

-\paragraph*{Convergence of LMC under a functional inequality and weak smoothness.} Our main contribution is to provide general sampling guarantees assuming that the potential has a H\"older-continuous gradient of exponent $s \in (0, 1]$ and that $\pi$ either satisfies LO (Theorem~\ref{thm:main}) or MLSI (Theorem~\ref{thm:main_mlsi}).
+\paragraph*{Convergence of LMC under a functional inequality and weak smoothness.} Our main contribution is to provide sampling guarantees assuming that the potential has a H\"older-continuous gradient of exponent $s \in (0, 1]$ and that $\pi$ either satisfies LOI (Theorem~\ref{thm:main}) or MLSI (Theorem~\ref{thm:main_mlsi}).
 As noted previously, these assumptions are considerably more general than what are usually considered in the sampling literature and do not require dissipativity.
 In particular, Theorem~\ref{thm:main} completes the program of~\cite{vempalawibisono2019ula} by establishing the first sampling guarantees for LMC under a Poincar\'e inequality and a weak smoothness condition.